 She firmly believes that the warmth, safety and structure she offers her clients (her families) are crucial ingredients for helping the children (and families) she works with to overcome their struggles and reach their potential.

-Jet Sichterman has a MSc. in Child & Adolescent Psychology and was further trained in play-psychotherapy at the RINO groep.
+Jet Sichterman (Psycholoog NIP) has a MSc. in Child & Adolescent Psychology and was further trained in play-psychotherapy at the RINO groep.
 Jet is a member of the Dutch Association of Psychologists (Nederlands Instituut van Psychologen – NIP) as well as member and chairperson of the Hague Society for Psychologists in private practice (Haags Genootschap van Vrijgevestigde Psychologen – HGvVP).
 Additionally, Jet is a member of the Women’s Business Initiative International (WBII).

 PS the ‘J’ in Jet, in English, sounds like a ‘Y’ … so Jet is actually pronounced as Yet.